BIheme01/Finance-Calculator/README.md

 Ask the user to select the investment or bond pathway.
 Get user to select either investment or bond
 User needs to select either the Investment or Bond calculator.
-Remove the case sensitivity from the user option, the user can proceed if the word is correc
+Remove the case sensitivity from the user option, the user can proceed if the word is correct

 PART 2